KennethChewx/kennethchewx.github.io/_posts/.ipynb_checkpoints/2019-07-04-Colors-4-You-checkpoint.md

 model.compile(optimizer='adam',loss=ssim_loss ,metrics=['mse','mean_absolute_error'])
 {% endhighlight %}

 Included in this model, I have used Relu activation function for the hidden layers and tanh for the last layer.
 The use of the tanh is because the output layer which are the ab channels have normalized range between -1 and 1, which coincide with the output of tanh.
-As for the loss function, I used multi-scale SSIM because as feedbacked from my previous experiments, brown is the most closest color to every oher color in the spectrum.
-Thus, the output using MSE as loss function turns out to be largely brown.
-On the other hand, [SSIM][SSIM] helps measure the the picture's similarity as a whole between channels from the target and the generated output.
+As for the loss function, I decided to use multi-scale SSIM because the results from my previous trial experiments proved that brown is the most closest color to every other color in the spectrum.
+The image output at the end using MSE as my loss function would be largely just colored in brown.
+On the other hand, [MS-SSIM][SSIM] can help measure the the picture's similarity as a whole between channels from the target and the generated output.
+In the above structure, I used a common shared model to encode the input image.
+The shape gets halved everytime I use a convolutional layer with stride 2.
+In this case, batch normalization is spreaded out as following Federico (2017).
+Halfway through convoluting the image into more abstract features, I will halt the convolution in one path, and proceed to form a dense and fully connected layer for the other (which is named global encoder).
+In the end, I concatenate both paths back again into a fusion output, which is then passed through upsampling layers to return my original image shape.

+The benefits of having both globally encoded features and one that stopped at halfway is that the resulting outpt vector contains both defining features of the image and also the overall quality of the picture.
+This would help in producing a more realistic image when the output is finally produced at the end of the decoding process.

 <p align="center">
   <img src="https://scikit-image.org/docs/dev/_images/sphx_glr_plot_ssim_001.png">
 </p>

-## Results
+## Pivot to other topic?
+Or to push on and try other methods?

 Unfortunately, after training the above model on 500 epochs, the output did not turn out well with colors like green or blue overtaking the whole picture.
 In retrospect, even with Colored-Multiscale SSIM, the output turned out to be more grainy than usual.
 However, this gave me a reason to pursue other forms of models for my coloring problem and thus I encountered DcGANs.